New South Wales

 * the person is complying with any conditions stated in the medical certificate

-Persons 16 years and over (all alternative methods of travel)
+Persons 16 years and over (alternative methods of travel)

 A person is exempt from wearing a seatbelt, and able to travel in an alternative method, providing: